-- All parties with a vested interest in scholarly communication - publishers, libraries, and archives - have a role to play. - Cooperative support of a limited number of archives operating under different technological, economic and governance models, can yield a robust preservation network. - The time to address the "grand challenge" is now.
+- All parties with a vested interest in scholarly communication - publishers, libraries, and archives - have a role to play. - Cooperative support of a limited number of archives operating under different technological, economic and governance models, can yield a robust preservation network. - The time to address the "grand challenge" of ejournal preservation is now.